 - your tuberculosis test results if you’re from a country where you have to take the test

 - a criminal record certificate from any country you have stayed in for a total of 12 months or more over the last 10 years

-You need a page in your passport that’s blank on both sides for your visa.
+You need a blank page in your passport for your visa.